Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Detecting Qubit Non-projective Measurements

-{\it Outline of proof:} This follows from the observation that given operational dimension $d$ of the local system, the joint outcome probabilities obtained from any arbitrary quantum state and projective measurement are the diagonal elements of the density matrix (the state) when written in the basis same as the projective measurement.
-Thus the same statistics could also be obtained from a classically correlated (diagonal) state and measurement in the computational basis.
+{\it Outline of proof:} This follows from the following observation.
+For a local system of operational dimension $d$, joint outcome probabilities from any quantum state and projective measurement are diagonal elements of the density matrix for the state in the measurement basis.
+Thus, the same statistics could also be obtained from a classically correlated (diagonal) state and measurement in the computational basis.
 The converse is also trivially true.
 For the detailed proof please see Appendix \ref{app:classicalcorr}.

-Consequently, when characterizing the correlations obtained while using projective simulable measurements on quantum systems with bounded local operational dimension we can instead equivalently analyze the correlations obtained from equivalent classically correlated systems.
-We shall use this later to find the projective simulable bound on the figure of merit for some operational task $\mathbb{G}~(n,k,d)$.
+Consequently, the correlations obtained using projective simulable measurements on quantum systems with bounded local operational dimensions can be equivalently characterised using the correlations obtained from analogous classically correlated systems.
+We shall use this later to find the projective simulable bound on the figure of merit for some task $\mathbb{G}~(n,k,d)$.
 This observation leads us to the following.

-\begin{cor} If there exists a quantum strategy using a multipartite pre-shared quantum state, with local dimension $d$, and a $k$-outcome measurement device such that $\mathcal{R}^{Q}[\mathbb{G}~(n,d,k)]>\mathcal{R}_{max}^{Cl}[\mathbb{G}~(n,d,k)]$ then the measurement device must be non-projective. \end{cor}
+\begin{cor} If there exists a quantum strategy using a multipartite pre-shared quantum state, with local dimension $d$, and a $k$-outcome measurement device such that $\mathcal{R}^{Q}[\mathbb{G}~(n,d,k)]>\mathcal{R}_{max}^{Cl}[\mathbb{G}~(n,d,k)]$, then the measurement device must be non-projective. \end{cor}